MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 |Hardcodes path to global registry locations|Uses HKR and system-supplied functions for relative location of registry and file state|
 |Runtime file writes to any location|Driver writes files to system-supplied locations|

-Using driver isolation principles yields the following benefits:

-* Because an isolated driver package is sandboxed, multiple versions of the same driver can run on a system simultaneously.
-* By depending on relative handles instead of global locations, a driver is more easily updated.
-* Isolated driver packages are more resilient to changes in the OS.
-Installation to the driver store has fewer issues.
-* By using device interfaces to interact with another driver, an isolated driver package is more resilient to any changes in the other driver.

 ## Run From Driver Store